 1. Do your due diligence

 Key roles can receive hundreds of applicants, so recruitment can be a labour intensive process.
-Invest in some technology to auto screen and then be prepared to roll up your sleeves and put your detective hat on.
+Invest in technology to auto screen and then be prepared to roll up your sleeves and put your detective hat on.
 Do your own research to confirm certain elements of the resume, however, always be careful to not breach an applicant’s privacy.

 2. Review your recruitment process

 It is a lovely idea to trust each applicant, however it is not smart to do so.
 It is a good idea to ensure that the whole recruitment process is robust enough to assess different and key elements.
-For example, rather than spending time trying to ascertain if an applicant does have book keeping experience; consider adding a practical element to the hiring process where this skill is assessed.
+For example, rather than spending time trying to ascertain if an applicant does have bookkeeping experience; consider adding a practical element to the hiring process where this skill is assessed.

 3. Ask for evidence